Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Sensitivity Analysis

 which can be interpreted as a probability normalization constant.
 Thus, the posterior distribution of KN models given the non-detection in this analysis can be estimated by setting $n_{\rm{cand}}=0$ and sampling the likelihood space.
 The results of this sampling are displayed in Figure \ref{fig:KN_contours}.

 From these observations and sensitivity analysis, we report our constraints on candidate counterpart ejecta properties in Table \ref{tab:constraints}.
+To determine the likelihood of a physical KN parameter rather than an individual model in our non-uniform model grid, we perform a three-dimensional linear interpolation between the model efficiencies in the space of $\log(X_{lan})$, $M_{ej}$, and $v_{ej}$.
+We note that this linear interpolation is justified by the smoothness of adjacent points in the grid of efficiencies in Figure \ref{fig:KN_efficiency}.
 These results are less constraining than what would be obtained using the KN efficiencies and expected backgrounds after Criterion 1, but this is only the case when $n_{\rm{cand}} = 0$.
 In this specific case the first term in Equation \ref{eq:likelihood} is zero, which leads to a cancellation of the background in Equation \ref{eq:bayes}, so the effect of the selection criteria only manifests through reducing KN detection efficiencies.
 In general, reducing the SN background will produce better constraints.